Airoh GP 500: a carbon/kevlar racing motorcycle helmet

 That’s a middle of the road performance – and while it scored well for front to back impact protection, it was let down on the side impact tests.

 As always, your priority when buying a new helmet is to get a helmet that fits well and is comfortable to use.
 After that, a Snell certified or decent SHARP score is what we look for.
 So three stars is a bit of a disappointment when there are plenty of SHARP 4 & 5 star helmets around.
+But that FIM score is a big thumbs up – for the XS helmet at least.

 The GP 500 has Airoh’s most advanced helmet shell to date and it’s made in three different shell sizes – the more shell sizes the better for both comfort, sizing and, arguably, for safety too.